 Arm and Hand Stroke Rehab Equipment

 After targeting larger muscle groups, it’s important to target the hand and fingers.
 Fine motor skills are essential for accomplishing the activities of daily living such as brushing your teeth or using utensils, and there are many stroke rehab devices that can help with these goals.

 To improve arm and hand mobility, consider these useful stroke recovery tools:

 At first glance, arm skates may look like boring stroke recovery tools, but they can be helpful for increasing range-of-motion by limiting the amount of work required.
-Although they are not primarily used to increase strength, they help reintroduce movement to the affected arm.
+They are not used for strength training.
+Rather, they help reintroduce movement to the affected arm.

 Therapy putty is another popular hand therapy tool that can help improve fine motor coordination, strength, and range of motion.
 Some strengthening exercises involve squeezing the putty while some coordination exercises include finger extension.
 We cover all these exercises in our therapy putty exercise guide.

 Stroke Rehabilitation Equipment for Aphasia